-If you're interested in learning more about buying a home and being prepared to participate in a bidding war, click here.
+If you're interested in learning more about buying a home and being prepared to participate in a bidding war, visit the Canada Mortgage and Housing Corporation (CMHC) website here.
 It's a great source of valuable home buying information.

 Have you ever found your dream home and while organizing your offer, were surprised to learn that you'd be competing with another anxious buyer, or worse, several others?

 Did you withdraw and with stiff upper lip, continue your search, or with a heart full of hope, bravely enter the foray and cast your bid?

 Did you decide in advance how high you'd go and stick to it?
 Or in the heat of the moment, did all common sense abandon you?
 Afterward, when the dust had settled along with the excitement, did you feel you paid too much?
 If given the chance to do it all over again, would you do it differently?
 How?

 Do you think you've got the best, worst, funniest or most embarrassing story to tell about it?
 Here's your chance to compare notes, share tips and maybe learn from other guests who've undergone a similar experience.